clarkfitzg/rtp/teaching_journal.md

+Thu Dec 17 08:18:52 PST 2020

+Next time for final project in STAT 128:

+- Emphasize narrative in project
+- Require introduction / abstract

+Many students using Tidyverse for final project, even though I didn't teach it.
+Perhaps it's worth teaching / relying more heavily on?

+Idea: Linear regression to uncover the weights for final grades.

 Tue Dec 15 08:22:35 PST 2020

 For the final I required 0.1% numerical accuracy, compared to 1% on the midterm, and this is causing a problem.